SCBI-ForestGEO/Dendrobands/metadata/README.md

 The files here contain descriptions of the headers for the data files, including codes for field data entry.

+All data file headers can be found in data_metadata.csv

-tree_sp.csv includes the following information:
+### tree_sp.csv includes the following information:

 - what species of trees are present overall